 There is another obvious way in which the intensity of incidents depends on characteristics that vary over the population.
-Anv event that can turn out to be an "incident" starts with the call of a doctor.
-And in all cases it is the nurse who decides to call a doctor.
-This decision is influenced by professional and personal attitude, past experience and personality traits like self-confidence.
-It seems obvious to us that these characteristics vary greatly in any Hence we assume population. that the intensity of experiencing incidents varies accordingly.
+Any event that can turn out to be an "incident" starts with a call to a doctor, and in all cases, it is the nurse who decides to call a doctor.
+This decision is influenced by professional and personal attitude, past experience, and personality traits such as self-confidence.
+It seems obvious that these characteristics vary greatly in any population, so we assume that the intensity of experiencing incidents varies accordingly.

-Inadequacy of the hypergeometric distribution as a model and spurious correlations
+Inadequacy of the Hypergeometric Distribution as a Model and Spurious Correlations